Last Updated on February 7, 2023 by Matt

-Electric scooters are great for the environment, as their use doesn’t result in greenhouse-gas emissions.
+Electric scooters are generally great for the environment, as their use doesn’t result in greenhouse-gas emissions.
 They are very energy-efficient and only use as much electricity as a bigger household appliance.
 They reduce the need for cars and public transport, which clears up traffic jams and further helps reduce pollution.
-The only environmental problem they may cause is from improper disposal of batteries.
+The only environmental problem they may cause is from the manufacturing and improper disposal of batteries.

 Let’s see exactly how electric scooters help the environment, and also debunk some myths about electric scooters and the environment.